 Feyerabend would endorse all these points.
 A sense of contingency can reinforce his arguments for pluralism, and also resonate with his hostility to dogmatism and his celebration of creativity, imaginativeness, and open-mindedness.
 A sense of the contingency and particularity of one’s own received ways of thinking should sustain an emancipatory sense of there being other ways.
 The other ways could be found in in many places – other scientific communities, earlier traditions, or other cultures.
 All this fits the expansive historical and cultural vision expressed in Against Method, Farewell to Reason, and Conquest of Abundance.
 Contingency and pluralism can even be seen as mutually reinforcing themes.
 Feyerabend’s later ideas about the ‘conquest of abundance’ are complex and need further study.
 One can, however, interpret them as a call to humility.
 The world is ‘abundant’ because it inspires, sustains and rewards a diversity of perspectives, theories, and worldviews (cf. C 3, KR 179).
 Such abundance can be understood as a feature of the world – its ontological complexity.
 But it also reflects the marvellous richness, variety and changeability of human interests, sensibilities and forms of life.
 This is one way to interpret the cryptic remark – in one of the essays – that ‘abundance occurs in history, not in the world’ (C 134).
 Or better: what we see across the history of human cultures are wonderfully rich experiments with a plurality of ways of experiencing and engaging with the world.
-Such ‘abundance’ is impressive – which is why Feyerabend lamented its ‘conquering’ by processes of epistemic and cultural homogenisation.
+Such ‘abundance’ is impressive – which is why Feyerabend lamented its ‘conquering’ by processes of epistemic and cultural homogenisation (see Kidd forthcoming).

 I see contingency as a rich theme in Feyerabend, one that resonates with many of his ideas and concerns.
 This includes his advocacy of pluralism, criticisms of closed-mindedness and dogmatism, celebrations of ‘abundance’ and, at a more abstract level, the ethos of humility that is such an attractive feature of his work.
 In her Preface to Conquest of Abundance, Grazia Borrini-Feyerabend notes that, compared to earlier works, it has ‘a quieter, more wondering attitude’ (C xi).
 One of the things that invites our wonder is the ‘abundance’ manifested in the history of human life.
 Another object of wonder, though, are the unrealised alternatives—the other histories, other sciences and other forms of life whose possibilities show the wonderful richness available when human beings live in ways that are creative, humble, tolerant, and humane.
 I see this same sensibility in Hasok Chang’s own defences of a pluralistic science, whose debts to Feyerabend’s own work he openly acknowledges: